ventusff/neurecon/README.md

 | :----------------------------------------------------------: |
 | Demonstration of controllable mappings from sdf value to volume density value. @VolSDF |

-Hence, the training scheme can be roughly divided as follows (not discrete stages, continuously progressing instead):
+Hence, the training scheme of approaches in this repo can be roughly divided as follows (not discrete stages, continuously progressing instead):

-- at the earlier stage of learning shapes, the shape representation is more volume-like, taking into account of the more neighboring points along the ray for rendering colors.
+- at the earlier stage of learning shapes, the shape representation is more volume-like, taking into account more neighboring points along the ray when rendering colors.
 The network fast learns a roughly correct shape and appearance.
-- while in the later stage, the shape representation is more surface-like, almost only taking into account the exact intersected points of the ray with the surface.
+- while in the later stage, the shape representation is more surface-like, almost only taking into account the exact intersected point with the surface along the ray .
 The network slowly learns the fine thin structures of shapes and fine details of appearance.

-You can see that as the controlling parameter let narrower and narrower neighboring points being considered during volume rendering, the rendered results are almost equal to surface rendering.
+You can see that as the controlling parameter let narrower and narrower neighboring points being considered during volume rendering, the rendered results are getting almost equivalent to surface rendering.
 This is proved in [UNISURF](https://arxiv.org/abs/2104.10078), and also proved with results showed in the section [[docs/usage.md#use surface rendering instead of volume rendering]](docs/usage.md#pushpin-use-surface-rendering-instead-of-volume-rendering).

 ![limit](media/limit.png)